NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 # Super SEO Spam Suppressor

 Super SEO Spam Suppressor (SSSS[^SSSS]) is a domains blocklist of sites abusing SEO tactics to spam web searches with advertisement, empty content (monetized with ads) and malware (looking like ads).
-It is best used with uBlacklist or Search Engine Spam Blocker.
+It is best used with uBlacklist.

 [^SSSS]: It's a Gridman reference.
 I'm spelling it out because it's also the name of a skin disease: don't go looking for SSSS on image search.